le-emily/Udacity_Movie/README.md

 $ python entertainment.py

-A browser should open on your local machine and and render the HTML template with xdplethi's favorite movies.
-Click on a movie thumbnail to view the trailer!
+A browser will open to show a list of movies.
+Feel free to click on a movie thumbnail to view the trailer :)